hydradatabase/docs/centralize-data/stream/segment.md

 ![](https://segment.com/docs/images/duplicate.svg)

-In the Hydra Segment database, there will then be a table named “deployments\_show” which can be queried for that deployment to see how many times it was viewed:
+In the Hydra database, there will then be a table named “deployments\_show” which can be queried for that deployment to see how many times it was viewed:

 ```
  SELECT COUNT(id)